section-engineering-education/engineering-education/content/articles/getting-started-with-kali-linux/index.md

 #### Download Kali Linux iso

 First, before installing the VMware you have to download the Kali Linux iso.
-Use the link below:
+Use the link below to get to the download page:

   * [Kali Linux iso](https://www.kali.org/get-kali/#kali-platforms)

 #### Download Vmware virtual box

-After successfully downloading the kali Linux iso, you can now download the VMware virtual box using the link below.
+After successfully downloading the kali Linux iso, you can now download the VMware virtual box using the link below:

   * [Vmware virtual box](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html).